FateMeetsLuck/smcstudyapp/README.md

 ## Description

 This requires Node.js (and eventually MongoDB) to build and test locally.
-At the moment the application can only view text from the Urantia Book but soon it will be possible to add annotations.
+At the moment the application can only view text from the Urantia Book but soon it will be possible to view other religious texts and add annotations to them.

 ## Building the client UI